How to Write the Lehigh University Application Essays 2016-2017

 In eastern Pennsylvania, about an hour north of Philadelphia, lies one of the oft-nicknamed “Hidden Ivies,” Lehigh University.
 Commonly touted for its engineering school, its prime location near booming business hubs (like New York City) and a reputation for excellent research programs have made the university an epicenter of academic excellence.

 For reference, the middle 50% of accepted applicants had SAT critical reading, math, and ACT scores of 610-700, 660-750, and 30-33, respectively.
 Additionally, Lehigh keeps track of the interest that applicants demonstrate in the school through things like campus visits and informational sessions and considers these points when making admissions decisions.
 If possible, definitely visit the Lehigh University campus!
 If this is not possible due to logistics or expense, consider getting in contact with your region’s admissions officer to build a relationship.

-Beyond demonstrating interest, though, one important step towards gaining acceptance to Lehigh is an exceptional set of essays.
+Beyond demonstrating interest, though, one important step towards gaining acceptance is an exceptional set of essays.
 Here, we’ve detailed how to write successful and effective responses to each of Lehigh’s essay prompts.

 Lehigh University Essay Prompts